KrisCheng/Deep4Cli/outline.md

 	* Nino3.4 + Climate Network (Preprocessing)  --> predict Nino34 with different time leads, and no contrast experiment done.

 	* *"We believe this approach has great potential performance skills to augment the ENSO forecasting activity of climate scientists and meteorologists.
 And our vision is to improve the model by increasing the data sample size and the complexity of the LSTM architecture."*

+	* *"To the best of our knowledge, this is the first time this approach has been applied to forecast ENSO phenomenon."*

 	* **pyunicorn** --> which is used for construct Climate Network in this paper.